 - Bad Design- Another common tattoo nightmare is a poorly executed tattoo design.
 Even a professional tattoo artist can make an occasional mistake.
 To ensure the best results, you and your artist should go over placement, size, and all the details prior to starting the service.
 Ensure any tattoo lettering is spelled correctly.
 Do not expect your tattoo artist to catch every error.
 Not everyone is an expert in grammar and spelling.
 Assumptions just make a…well you know, out of everybody.

 - Pain- Tattoos are painful and placement can have lots to do with sensitivity.
 If you want to experience a real tattoo nightmare, why not get inked for the first time on your ribs or your foot?
 Joking aside, the more padding- the less pain.
 If your artist is tattooing right on the bone, you’re likely going to be cringing.

 - Lover’s Names- Remember that ex that just wouldn’t go away?
-She started stalking you at work, calling your cell phone at random hours, and doing obvious drive-bys past your house every single night?
+Did she start stalking you at work, calling your cell phone at random hours, and doing obvious drive-bys past your house every single night?
 (Or perhaps it was the other way around).
 Anyway, name tattoos take the cake for tattoo nightmares.

 It’s bad enough you can’t get her outta your life.
 From now on, every girl you date will want to know who Lila is, and if you’ll get her name tattooed instead.
 (You’ll be arguing about this every night.)Not good for the black book, my friends.
 Avoid name tattoos, unless you’re going to love Lila, for like, ever.
 Or only date people named Lila.